 There are three key steps in the criminal process that must be followed in order for a person to be convicted of a crime in Michigan.

 In any potential criminal case, the first step is for law enforcement to actively investigate a crime.
 Generally speaking, this is the stage where someone is considered to be a suspect or person of interest.
-Those who find themselves being investigated should be cognizant that they have constitutional rights that cannot be infringed.
+Those who find themselves being investigated should be aware that they have constitutional rights that cannot be infringed.

 Being Arrested and Charged

 If there has been enough evidence gathered that can show that a crime was committed by an individual, police can and will make an arrest.
-It is important to be aware that being arrested for a crime is not actually the same thing as being charged for a crime.
+It is important to be aware that being arrested for a crime is not actually the same thing as being charged with a crime.
 While law enforcement makes the arrest, it is ultimately up to the prosecutor to decide whether or not the individual arrested should be charged.

 Criminal Court Procedure

 There are several basic steps that are involved in a Michigan criminal court proceeding.
-There are slight differences in the process depending on whether it is a felony or misdemeanor, however the steps outlined below are what can be realistically expected.
+There are slight differences in the process depending on whether it is a felony or misdemeanor, however, the steps outlined below are what can be realistically expected.

 - Pretrial – There are certain factors that are considered during the pretrial stage, which will determine whether or not a case can be resolved prior to trial.
-These factors often include evidence exclusions, issues with search and seizure, violations of the accused miranda rights, etc.
+These factors often include evidence exclusions, issues with search and seizure, violations of the accused Miranda rights, etc.

 - Trial – If the pretrial stage has resulted in the decision to move forward with a case, then the next step is the actual criminal trial where the case will be presented against a judge and/or prosecutor.
 The burden of proof is on the prosecution to prove their case that the defendant is guilty of their offense(s) beyond a reasonable doubt.

 - Verdict – After the defense and prosecution have finished presenting their case, the judge and jury are then tasked with making a decision about the case.
 This usually results in one of two verdicts – guilty or not guilty.
-In certain situations however, the defendant may require a new trial (such as a mistrial).
+In certain situations, however, the defendant may require a new trial (such as a mistrial).

 - Sentencing – If a guilty verdict is rendered, there will be a second court hearing that will determine the sentencing for the convicted.
-Usually the judge will utilize a pre-sentencing report from a probation officer with recommendations for sentencing.
+Usually, the judge will utilize a pre-sentencing report from a probation officer with recommendations for sentencing.
 The prosecution and defense teams may also work together to provide sentencing recommendations to the judge.